mallorybulkley/aa-practice-test-generator/README.md

 2. Navigate to your local repo directory in terminal and run one of the following generators (detailed in below section):

    - `ruby random_test_generator.rb` - Generates a practice test in a folder called `practice_assessment`
-   - `ruby generator.rb` - Generates a test by category, based on how many problems of each category you want in a folder called `category_assessment` (requires following a prompt)
+   - `ruby category_generator.rb` - Generates a test by category, based on how many problems of each category you want in a folder called `category_assessment` (requires following a prompt)

 3. Navigate to the directory that was generated from running one of the above commands.
 Run `bundle exec rspec spec.rb` to test your answers against the spec as you work through `practice_test.rb`.